apache/airflow/docs/apache-airflow-providers-amazon/operators/rds.rst

 To wait for an Amazon RDS instance with specific statuses you can use :class:`~airflow.providers.amazon.aws.sensors.rds.RdsInstanceSensor`.
-By default, the sensor waits for the existence of a snapshot with status ``available``.
+By default, the sensor waits for the instance to reach the ``available`` state.

 .. exampleinclude:: /../../tests/system/providers/amazon/aws/rds/example_rds_instance.py
     :language: python